nickbrandt/GitLab/doc/user/project/milestones/burndown_charts.md

 The Burndown Chart tracks when issues were created and when they were last closed—not their full history.
 For each day, it takes the number of issues still open and issues created that day and subtracts the number of issues closed that day.
 **Issues that were created and assigned a milestone before its start date—and remain open as of the start date—are considered as having been opened on the start date**.
 Therefore, when the milestone start date is changed the number of opened issues on each day may change.
 Reopened issues are
-considered as open on one day after they were closed.
+considered as having been opened on the day after they were last closed.

 The Burndown Chart can also be toggled to display the cumulative open issue weight for a given day.
 When using this feature, make sure issue weights have